The Kaifeng Suppression: Update

 Anson Laytner, Editor, Points East

-In 2015, the Chinese authorities cracked down on the Jewish community in Kaifeng for reasons best known only to them.
+In 2015, the Chinese authorities cracked down on the Jewish community in Kaifeng for reasons best known only to them although it is assumed to be part of the government's crackdown on unauthorized religions.
 They closed the Jewish school, expelled the foreign teachers, prohibited communal gatherings, took down all historical signs and markers, shut down access to the three museum exhibits, sealed off the well on the ancient synagogue site, and forbade group tours by foreign Jews.
 Only small family observance was still allowed and individual/family visits by foreign Jews were still permitted.

 News of the crackdown in Kaifeng gained worldwide attention after Chris Buckley, a New York Times reporter, based in Beijing wrote two articles, the first of which reported the current situation (“Chinese Jews of Ancient Lineage Huddle Under Pressure” http://www.nytimes.com/2016/09/25/world/asia/china-kaifeng-jews.html?emc=eta1&_r=0 ) and the second, an in-depth interview with Moshe Yehuda Bernstein, gave background and context (“Jewish and Chinese: Explaining a Shared Identity” http://www.nytimes.com/2016/09/26/world/asia/china-kaifeng-jews-moshe-bernstein.html ).
 It was the paper's most-emailed international news story on a second day, and was reprinted in many local papers.